How To Get A Good Digital Signage ROI

 If you already have a digital signage estate but are struggling to get the results you want from it, speaking to specialists may give you ideas for ways to use it that you wouldn’t have thought of, or they may identify issues, such as screen location or issues with your content, that are affecting performance and offer suggestions for how to improve performance.

-If you’re building a business case for the purchase of digital signage hardware and software licensing, once you’ve identified what problems you want to solve and how much they cost your business, you’ll need to find out how much it will cost to implement a digital signage solution to fix them.
+If you’re building a business case for the purchase of digital signage hardware and software licencing, once you’ve identified what problems you want to solve and how much they cost your business, you’ll need to find out how much it will cost to implement a digital signage solution to fix them.

 It can be easy to make false assumptions about what you need, so avoid pricing hardware and software yourself.
 Instead, speak to a digital signage consultancy to get their advice.